The Trigger Experience

 Being more mindful helps remind you that all good things come with time.
 It helped me escape the pressures of my job and embrace my writing without allowing it to consume my life, and it helped remind me to enjoy life again by tapping into the power and enjoyment of the present moment.

 Talking to someone who understands your PTSD and is supportive of your recovery, is a way to let go of the effects of being triggered.

 Be open with yourself and tell yourself the truth.
 Identifying the feeling you are having and what is causing them in the moment.
 Remind yourself you are safe now and not back in the situation as your traumatic event.
 Becoming aware of your fear and anxiety.
 Be mindful to know what is real in the moment and what is not so you will react appropriately.
 Positive self-talk or journaling when you’re triggered by unknown feelings, thoughts or situations can be extremely helpful dealing with triggered memories or flashbacks.

 Remind yourself you’re not your triggers:

-Whenever a trigger surfaces in your mind, simply identify it as a “trigger” and move on.
-You’re not your past or negative events you experienced.
-You’re separate from your triggers and they’re separate from you, so you do not have to respond or react to them.
+Whenever a trigger surfaces in your mind, merely identify it as a “trigger” and move on.
+You’re not your past or the adverse events you experienced.
+You’re separate from your triggers, and they’re different from you, so you do not have to respond or react to them.